 The Company's footwear wholesale businesses sell primarily to department stores and independent retailers across the United States.
 Receivables arising from these sales are not collateralized.
 Customer credit risk is affected by conditions or occurrences within the economy and the retail industry as well as by customer specific factors.
-In the footwear wholesale businesses, one customer accounted for 15%, one customer accounted for 8% and one customer accounted for 7% of the

-Company's total trade receivables balance, while no other customer accounted for more than 6% of the Company's total trade receivables balance as of May 5, 2018.
+In the footwear wholesale businesses, one customer accounted for 20% and one customer accounted for 8% of the Company's total trade receivables balance, while no other customer accounted for more than 7% of the Company's total trade receivables balance as of August 4, 2018.